EuroCRIS/CASRAI-Dictionairies/README.md

 * [Open Access APC Report](./Templates/Open%20Access%20APC%20Report.md)

 These are the top-level ones that were defined.
-The two CVs share a number of sections and subsections, which are also listed under [Templates](./Templates/).
+The two CVs share a total of 19 sections and subsections, which are also listed under [Templates](./Templates/).

-The Templates use [Objects](./Objects/) as basic building blocks.
-These objects have properties, represented as [Object fields](./Object-Fields).
-Some of these properties may use controlled vocabularies, the [Picklists](./Picklists/).
+The Templates use 123 [Objects](./Objects/) as basic building blocks.
+These objects have 1,035 ([Object fields](./Object-Fields)) properties in total.
+Some of these properties may use controlled vocabularies, the 10 [Picklists](./Picklists/).